 As a result, you will get

-Now let’s look on product discovery in Agile team.
+Now let’s look at product discovery in the Agile team.

 Product discovery framework for Agile teams with Jira